aws/aws-sdk-js-v3/packages/middleware-stack/README.md

 });
 ```

-You need to specified the `step` in `addRelativeTo()`.
+You need to specify the `step` in `addRelativeTo()`.
 This is because the middleware function signature of each step is different, middleware for different step should not be mixed.
 The previous middleware **must** have a unique name, this is the only way to refer a known middleware when adding middleware relatively.
 Note that if specified `step` doesn't have a middleware named as the value in `toMiddleware`, this middleware will fallback to be added with absolute location.

 You can do this: